RamiroHR/multilingual-global-events-app/README.md

   <em>Personal Dashboard</em>
 </div>

-The dashboard provides users with a comprehensive overview of their event activities.
-Users can:

-- ⬜View upcoming events they're attending
-- ✅ See their event hosting schedule
+Here users can:

+- ✅ View some metrics about their engagement in the application (number of past activities joined, etc).
+- ✅ View the upcoming confirmed activity in have applied.
+- ✅ View the next events they are organizing.
-- ✅ Access quick actions for event management
+- ✅ Access quick actions for the next activity or event management.
+- ✅ See their event hosting and activities schedule in calendar.
+- ✅ Get a quick reminder of the number of future activities and events scheduled
-- ⬜Get notifications about event updates and changes
+- ✅ Get notifications about people waiting for their confirmation.

 #### Explore Events